 Founded in 1885, the Kansas City Art Institute is one of the oldest and most respected colleges of art and design in the United States.
-Today, KCAI is a premier, private, fully accredited four-year college of art and design, awarding the Bachelor of Fine Arts degree.
-A comprehensive liberal arts program complements an emphasis in one of the following majors: animation, art history, ceramics, creative writing, filmmaking, fiber, graphic design, illustration, interactive arts, painting, photography, printmaking and sculpture.
-The college also offers certificates in social practice and Asian studies.
+Today, KCAI is a premier, private, fully accredited four-year college of art and design, awarding the bachelor of fine arts degree.
+A comprehensive liberal arts program complements an emphasis in one of the following majors: animation, art history, ceramics, creative writing, filmmaking, fiber, graphic design, illustration, painting, photography, printmaking and sculpture.
+The college also offers certificates in social practice and Asian studies and fifth year teacher certificate program in art education.

-KCAI is known for a rigorous, diverse curriculum, an immersive studio experience in high quality academic programs, and excellent faculty mentorship of students.
+Consistently recognized for a rigorous, diverse curriculum, KCAI provides quality academic programs strengthened by first-rate support services, technology and practical learning opportunities within and beyond the United States.
 The college's emphasis on personal attention allows students to gain a comprehensive education and to develop an informed, thoughtful perspective.

 KCAI's scenic 15-acre campus situates students between the Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art, two of the top art museums in the nation.
-The college has two galleries: the H&R Block Artspace, located at 16 E. 43rd Street, and the KCAI Crossroads Gallery, a contemporary space with an artist's apartment, galleries, and a workshop, located in the Crossroads Arts District.
+The college's gallery, the H&R Block Artspace, is located at 16 E. 43rd St.